 If you see strange floating objects in front of your eyes, then probably you may be suffering from problems in the posterior or the back segment of your eyes.
 This article aims to shed light on the very basic mechanisms of the diseases which cause these problems and what steps you can undertake at home to prevent these disorders.

-Do you see floating objects in front of your eyes?
-If yes, you may be suffering from problems in the posterior or the back segment of your eyes.
-The posterior segment of the eye includes the retina, which is the nerve of your eye, the structure responsible for the ability to see and the vitreous humor, a semisolid gel which maintains structure and stability of the eyeball.
+The posterior segment of the eye includes the retina, which is the nerve of your eye, the structure responsible for the ability to see, and the vitreous humor, a semisolid gel that maintains the structure and stability of the eyeball.

-These floating objects or 'floaters' as they are called in medical terminology can arise due to a variety of causes.
-These usually appear as dark lines or circles in the visual field which seem to move with the movements of the eyes.
+These floating objects are called floaters in medical terminology, and can arise due to a variety of causes.
+These usually appear as dark lines or circles in the visual field, which seem to move with the movements of the eyes.
 They are most often seen against a bright background and are more obvious in sleep-deprived individuals.

 The most common causes with their mechanisms of producing floaters are listed below:

 The tear film is a very dynamic structure.
-Its thickness being 500 microns, it can outperform the best lubricants and osmoprotective agents hands down.
-But, in patients with tear film disorders especially chronic computer users, the tear film thins down and the accumulated debris from atmospheric dust tend to deposit on the ocular surface.
+Its thickness being 500 microns, it can outperform the best lubricants and osmoprotective agents, hands down.
+But, in patients with tear-film disorders, especially chronic computer users, the tear film thins down, and the accumulated debris from atmospheric dust tends to deposit on the ocular surface.
 This gives rise to a sensation that there is something moving in front of the eye.
 The problem, although simple to explain, is hard to get rid of.

-Cataract can easily be labeled as the most ubiquitous age-related disorder of humanity.
-Although it most commonly presents with a decrease in the amount of sharpness or clarity in your vision, it has also been well known to cause several other disorders of vision such a glaring, especially during night driving, colored halos around point sources of light and also floaters.
-Although seeing floaters as the primary complaint in cataracts is rare, cataract would still dominate as significant causes of floaters given the universal nature of cataracts in all races.
+Cataracts can easily be labeled as the most ubiquitous age-related disorder of humanity.
+Although it most commonly presents with a decrease in the amount of sharpness or clarity in your vision, it has also been well known to cause several other disorders of vision such a glaring, especially during night driving, colored halos around point sources of light, and also floaters.
+Although seeing floaters as the primary complaint in cataracts is rare, cataracts would still dominate as significant causes of floaters, given the universal nature of cataracts in all races.

-Biochemically, cataract is simply a chemical reaction causing age-related loss of lens protein transparency.
-Floaters occur when this loss of transparency is non-uniform, that is, certain parts opacify earlier than the surrounding parts.
-At this instant of time, the opaque parts stand out in a sea of transparent lens and give the patient a feeling that there is something moving inside the eye.
+Biochemically, a cataract is simply a chemical reaction causing age-related loss of lens protein transparency.
+Floaters occur when this loss of transparency is non-uniform; that is, certain parts opacify earlier than the surrounding parts.
+At this instant of time, the opaque parts stand out in a sea of the transparent lens and give the patient a feeling that there is something moving inside the eye.

-This strict segregation of blood in the eye, also called blood ocular barrier, is essential for the clarity of vision.
-The problem with vitreous hemorrhage is, there is a breakdown in the blood-ocular barrier causing blood to accumulate in places it normally should not be seen in.
+This strict segregation of blood in the eye, also called the ocular blood barrier, is essential for the clarity of vision.
+The problem with vitreous hemorrhage is, there is a breakdown in the blood-ocular barrier, causing blood to accumulate in places it normally should not be seen in.

 The conditions which may cause vitreous hemorrhage are several, but the most noteworthy among them is diabetic retinopathy.
 Diabetic retinopathy causes the development of fragile new abnormal vessels which leak out blood in advanced cases.

-Good preventive measures include getting eyes checked once a year with your ophthalmologist.
+Good preventive measures include getting your eyes checked once a year with your ophthalmologist.

 Query: Hello doctor, I am 61 years old and I am 165 cm.
 I weigh 55 kg.
 I was found to have the small formation of microcalcinates in the left mammary gland.
 It was operated and cancer was not found.
 Diagnosis after surgery was fibrocystic mastopathy.
 Could you recommend treatment for preventing this proble...
 Read Full »